Nyonya Acar Recipe and Step-by-Step Guide (Chinese New Year)

-- Cut the red and green chilies into half, remove the seeds, and cut it into 4cm strips.
+- Cut the red and green chillies into half, remove the seeds, and cut them into 4-centimetre strips.

 - Peel the shallots, ginger and garlic skin, and cut them into very thin slices.

-Step 3: Prepare the nyonya acar chilie paste
+Step 3: Prepare the Nyonya Acar Chilli Paste

 - 10 shallots